bitwalker/distillery/docs/Getting Started.md

           {sasl,"3.0.2"}]}.
 ```

-The second element of the release tuple, is another tuple which describes the release name and version, the third element is a tuple which
+The second element of the release tuple is another tuple which describes the release name and version.
+The third element is a tuple which
-describes the version of ERTS (the Erlang Runtime System) which this release is targeting, and finally, a list of the applications
+describes the version of ERTS (the Erlang Runtime System) which the release is targeting.
+The final element is a list of the applications
-and versions of those applications, which are required to run the release.
+and versions of those applications which are required to run the release.

 This `.rel` file is used to generate a boot script (which has a `.script` extension) and a compiled form of it
-(which has the `.boot` extension), which the Erlang Runtime System uses to boot the VM, very similar to how an OS is booted.
+(which has the `.boot` extension), which the Erlang Runtime System uses to boot the VM (very similar to how an OS is booted).
 This boot script looks like so (it is heavily truncated here for our demonstration):

 ```erlang